bshambaugh/BlinkyProject/README.md

 This is what I am going to try to use on the Node.js side to talk to the :doughnut: code as a remote signer. https://github.com/bshambaugh/BlinkyProject/blob/master/CubeCellandHeltecESP32_try[…]8266_shop_websockets/custom/verifySignature/verifySignatureQ.js

 I predict I will follow this example code [ceramic ToDo](/CubeCellandHeltecESP32_try7/esp8266_shop_websockets/CeramicToDo/README.md)
+This will require a P-256 version of [key-did-provider-ed25519](https://github.com/ceramicnetwork/key-did-provider-ed25519) .

 I tried to explain my thoughts to Joel with Ceramic in May: https://twitter.com/Brent_Shambaugh/status/1467197731101941761?s=20